 4) Design an academic and/or creative project associated with underrepresented and alternative literary and performative cultural voices in Latin America.

 Delivery Method: Fully in-person

-Prerequisites: Intermediate-Low Spanish course at Bennington or taking a brief oral and/or written test to evaluate proficiency.
-Email Lena Retamoso Urbano (firstname.lastname@example.org) by November 12 to express interest.
+Prerequisites: 5 terms of Spanish at Bennington or taking a brief oral and/or written test to evaluate proficiency.
+Email Lena Retamoso Urbano (firstname.lastname@example.org) to express interest.

 Corequisites: Attendance at 2 Language Series events

 Course Frequency: Every 2-3 years